Wildlife Photography in Yellowstone: 11 Pro Tips

-Yellowstone National Park protects 2.2 million acres of pristine valleys and mountain ranges filled with fantastical geysers, roaring waterfalls, historic lodges and, perhaps most importantly, hundreds of species of animals big and small.
-Almost 3.5 million people visit Yellowstone every year, and most of those visitors bring a camera or smartphone, hoping for that picture-perfect shot of one of Yellowstone’s iconic bison, moose, cougars, elk, eagles, and wolves.
+Yellowstone National Park protects 2.2 million acres of pristine valleys and mountain ranges filled with fantastical geysers, roaring waterfalls, historic lodges, and, perhaps most importantly, hundreds of species of animals big and small.
+More than 4 million people visit Yellowstone every year, and most of those visitors bring a camera or smartphone, hoping for that picture-perfect shot of one of Yellowstone’s iconic bison, moose, cougars, elk, eagles, and wolves.

-Here are tips to help you capture frame-worthy photos and have fun doing it.
+Here are pro tips to help you capture frame-worthy photos and have fun doing it.

 Huge, expensive lenses are usually the first thing people think about when photographing wildlife.
 Sure, a $12,000 600mm f4 telephoto lens would be great, but you don’t have to mortgage your home to get great wildlife shots in Yellowstone.
 And those lenses weigh close to 10 pounds alone.
-Any focal length in the 300 to 500mm range will work great for serious wildlife photos, and will cost only a tenth of that price or less.
+So what is the best lens for wildlife photography?
+Any focal length in the 300 to 500mm range will work great for serious wildlife photos and will cost only a tenth of that price or less.
 Even the trusty 70-200mm zoom lens that many photographers already own is extremely useful, especially for bison.
 In addition to having top-notch optics, an expensive “pro” lens has a wider maximum f-stop that is useful for throwing the background out of focus and isolating the animal you’re photographing.
 And it also allows the use of faster shutter speeds.

 However, far less expensive lenses of the same focal length are also optically excellent, and what they lack in maximum apertures they make up for in being much lighter and easier to manage.